Nitty Gritty Dirt Band musicians are returning to perform their classic folk-rock tunes for their ever-fervent Red Deer fans.

 So what’s the secret to the band’s long-lasting musical success?

-Hanna admitted that hard work and talent can only go so far.
-“I think it’s about giving each other enough space,” he said — and being able to laugh thought the tense moments resulting from too much travel and too little sleep.
+Hanna admitted hard work and talent can only go so far.
+“I think it’s about giving each other enough space,” he said – and being able to laugh about the tense moments resulting from too much travel and too little sleep.
 “Collectively we have a good sense of humour.”

 Most importantly, Hanna feels a deep appreciation for what wonderful musicians he plays with nightly.
 “These guys are really, really good … They are great singers and musicians, and I think we are all really lucky.”

 When the group was started in Southern California in 1966, The Nitty Gritty Dirt Band was pioneering a hybrid brand of folk/country mixed with rock, that still resonates from radio today, from groups such as The Lumineers.

 “I’m a big fan of The Lumineers,” said Hanna.
 Perhaps it’s not entirely coincidental the younger group hails from Colorado, where the Nitty Gritty musicians had made a home in the early 1970s, before the musicians spread out all over the country, from Los Angeles to Sarasota, Florida.

 The Nitty Gritty Dirt Band was recently inducted into Colorado’s Music Hall of Fame.